industrial-edge/pingpong-nodejs/README.md

 ### Overview

-This application example shows how to connect to the IE Databus via MQTT and how to publish and subscribe data using an implementation in JavaScript.
+This application example shows how to connect to the IE Databus via MQTT and how to publish and subscribe data using an implementation in Node.js.
 The IE Flow Creator is used to exchange data between different topics within the IE Databus.

 ![Use Case](graphics/DataFlow.png)